China and Russia’s military cooperation is worrying; Turkey is also in military cooperation with Russia despite their differences in Syria.

 Chinese President Xi Jinping is rushing in diversifying his country’s energy supply.
 Russia is a big part of the energy plan.

 Russia will play an even bigger role in China’s energy security, given that tensions with the US are expected to persist over the long term.Chinese President Xi Jinping

-Recently, Chinese Foreign Minister Wang Yi said that for 2021 China aims that apart from the current strengthening of its strategic relations with Russia, and it is putting focus on resetting its relations with the United States.
+Recently, Chinese Foreign Minister Wang Yi said that for 2021 China aims that apart from the current strengthening of its strategic relations with Russia, it is putting the focus on resetting its relations with the United States.
 President Xi Jinping is waiting on President- elect Joe Biden stance on China.